killermann/samk.blog/content/2020/facilitating-social-justice/index.md

 - Facilitation
 ---

-In our book, [Unlocking the Magic of Facilitation](http://www.facilitationmagic.com), we use one of the chapters to try to disentangle a few ways educators commonly engage groups in learning: lecturing, teaching, and facilitation.
+In our book, [Unlocking the Magic of Facilitation](http://www.facilitationmagic.com), [Meg Bolger](https://megbolger.com) and I use one of the chapters to try to disentangle a few ways educators commonly engage groups in learning: lecturing, teaching, and facilitation.

 In our colloquial usage, as verbs, these three words are often used interchangeably.
 Sometimes we say "teaching" when we're really "lecturing."
 Or "facilitating" to mean "teaching."
 And we often end up "lecturing" amidst any "teaching" or "facilitating."

 As nouns, they are a _bit_ more rigid in their usage.
 We have clearer ideas of the archetypes of what a "lecturer," "teacher," and "facilitator" look like in our mind.
 The methods they use.
 Even their tone.
 But those archetypes are still not absolute.
 Teachers lecture.
 Lecturers facilitate.
 Facilitators teach.

-But in writing the book, [Meg Bolger](https://megbolger.com) and I saw merit in distinguishing between these words.
-In honing in on, and even augmenting, the distinct features that comes with each of those methods.
+But in writing the book, Meg and I saw merit in distinguishing between these words.
+In honing in on, and even augmenting, the distinct features exemplified by each of those methods.

 Learning can happen via all three (when they're done effectively, and no learning can happen when they're not). **What's unique about the _ways_ learning happens, when you compare and contrast them?**